team-ocean/veros/doc/more/benchmarks.rst

 .. seealso::

-   See our recent paper `Fast, Cheap, and Turbulent—Global Ocean Modeling With GPU Acceleration in Python <https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021MS002717>`_ for a more in-depth benchmarks, results, and interpretations.
+   See our recent paper `Fast, Cheap, and Turbulent—Global Ocean Modeling With GPU Acceleration in Python <https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021MS002717>`_ for more in-depth benchmarks, results, and interpretations.

 Varying problem size
 --------------------